 The term "sugar" can cause confusion as it has many definitions.

 For most of us, sugar is commonly associated with one sweetener—the familiar granulated white sugar.
-But by law, sugar means sucrose obtained from sugarcane or sugarbeet and comprises more than 40 sweeteners.
-On the other hand, chemically speaking, sugar encompasses almost 100 sweeteners derived not only from sugarcane and sugarbeet but also from other sources.
+However, by law, sugar means sucrose obtained from sugarcane or sugarbeet and comprises more than 40 sweeteners.
+On the other hand, chemically speaking, sugar encompasses almost 80 sweeteners derived not only from sugarcane and sugarbeet but from other sources too.

 1. According to the U.S. Food and Drug Administration

 The Code of Federal Regulations (CFR) is the place we can find the laws that have been passed concerning sweeteners.
 The CFR is divided into 50 titles based on the subject.
 Each title is divided into chapters according to the issuing agency, such as the Food and Drug Administration (FDA) or the United States Department of Agriculture (USDA).
 Each chapter has subchapters, parts, sections, and subparts.

 Title 21, which is the portion of the CFR that governs food and drugs, contains most laws for sweeteners.
 Title 7 of the CFR is related to agriculture and has honey regulations, as it is derived from animal sources.
 For instance, a citation of a regulation is as follows: 21 CFR 101.4(b)(20), which means title 21, part 101, section 4, subpart b,20.

 Only sweeteners derived from sugarcane and sugarbeet should be declared on food labels as "sugar" (21 CFR 101.4(b)20).
 Therefore, producers of cane and beet sugars are not required to mention their product's source, as the image below shows.